EGA-archive/LocalEGA/CONTRIBUTING.md

 We use [Zenhub](https://www.zenhub.com/), the Agile project management within Github.

-You should first [install it](https://www.zenhub.com/extension) if you want to contribute.
+You should first [install it](https://www.zenhub.com/extension) if you want to contribute or just follow the project progress.
 You can also use the [Zenhub app](https://app.zenhub.com) if you wish.

 In short, the [AGILE method](https://www.zenhub.com/blog/how-to-use-github-agile-project-management/) helps developers organize themselves: